Bombe/obs-dj-overlay/README.md

 You can modify the file `build/overlay.json` to change some of the information that is displayed.

-* `artist`: The artist of the currently running track.
-When both `track` and `artist` are empty, the track info block is not shown.
-* `title`: The title of the currently running track.
+* `track.artist` and `track.title`: The artist and title of the currently running track.
 When both `track` and `artist` are empty, the track info block is not shown.
 * `show.title` and `show.subtitle` can be set to include a large display for the show’s title.
 * `nextShow`: An announcement for the next show (optional).